When to go

 Air Mauritius operates flights between Antananarivo via Mauritius twice weekly.

-There are daily flights on SA Airlink between Madagascar and Johannesburg.
+There are daily flights on SA Airlink between Johannesburg and Antananarivo as well as a once-weekly flight from Johannesburg to Nosy Be (and vice versa).

 Madagascar is two and a half times the size of Britain, with often difficult terrain and few good roads, so getting around can be challenging and time-consuming: the country is thus best suited to reasonably 'hardy' travellers.
 It makes sense - and is sometimes essential - to fly internally.
 Air Madagascar has a wide domestic flight network.
 There is now a second domestic carrier servicing some airports.
 (Madagasikara Airways).
 Charter flights are well worth considering wherever possible.